Note: You must be registered in order to post a reply.

 29. Members, especially those with upload and download speeds close to the minimum requirements, should minimize other traffic on their network that may be using bandwidth while flying in official missions.

-30. Start the BMS 4.33 Update 4 launcher.
-Ensure you have the 32-bit version selected (top right corner) and launch the IVC client and minimise it.
-Next click launch to load 4.33.4 and then choose your Theater as per the host's direction.
+30. Start the BMS 4.33 Update 5 launcher.
+Ensure you have the 64-bit version selected (top right corner) and launch the IVC client and minimise it.
+Next click launch to load 4.33 Update 5 and then choose your Theater as per the host's direction.
 If you need to switch Theatre, you must then go back to desktop and restart BMS and IVC client prior to joining the server.
+You can also use Zipgunís Theater Changer utility to change the Theatre before loading BMS.

 31. Prior to connecting to the server, you should load a single player TE to confirm that all devices such as Track IR, HOTAS and MFDs are working correctly in the 3D world.